televisionia/termidoof/README.md

 # termidoof
 A quirky lan-server based multiuser CLI interface with benefits, best in school or the workplace.
-Tested on Windows 10 and nothing else, yet.
+Currently tested on Windows 10, though other operating systems will be soon.

 Feel free to contribute to development!